Enregistré comme favori 264 fois

 The local familiy's home was (re)built with support loans from the Marshall help, and is traditional for the time it was built (= very retro)...

-- Fencing field
+- Fencing crop field and planting windbreakers

 - Retrieving seaweed from shore

-- Building hügel raised beds
+- Building hügel raised beds with wood, seaweed and compost

 - Sowing seeds and nurturing plants